 \section{Set-optimization policy}

-In this section, we introduce an additional focus-set policy, referred to as the \emph{set-optimization policy}, which also achieves an optimality gap of the order $O(1/\sqrt{N})$.
-Notably, the set-optimization policy is a Markovian policy based on the scaled state-count vector $X_t([N])$; i.e., under the set-optimization policy, the scaled state-count vector $X_t([N])$ is a Markov chain, a property that does not hold under the set-expansion policy (\Cref{alg:set-expansion}) or the ID policy (\Cref{alg:id}).
-Although the advantages of the set-optimization policy over the other two focus-set policies are not evident --- particularly as it does not perform better in simulations --- we include it here for its potential theoretical interests.
+This appendix introduces the \emph{set-optimization policy}, another focus-set policy that also achieves an $O(1/\sqrt{N})$ optimality gap.
+The key distinguishing feature of the set-optimization policy is that it is Markovian with respect to the scaled state-count vector $X_t([N])$, meaning that $X_t([N])$ forms a Markov chain under this policy --- a property not shared by the set-expansion policy (\Cref{alg:set-expansion}) or the ID policy (\Cref{alg:id}).
+Although the advantages of the set-optimization policy over the other two focus-set policies are not evident as it does not perform better in simulations, we include it here for its potential theoretical interests.